 Bigger surfboards (longer, thicker, wider) are more stable and easier to paddle – perfect for the beginner.
 But too much of it makes turning the corner a handful.
 It is knowing yourself – your skills and limitations that will determine the type and how much board you can take.

-Once you find the right balance, pairing your chosen board with a reliable surfboard leash and a good surf wax will help you maximize your performance and enjoyment on the waves.
+Once you find the right balance, pairing your chosen board with a reliable surfboard leash, a good surf wax and a slick surfboard sling carrier will help you maximize your performance and enjoyment on the waves—keeping your board protected while ensuring a hassle-free carry from shore to surf.